Hawaiian Kingdom: Anglo-Franco Proclamation

 Hawaiʻi was the first non-European indigenous state whose independence was recognized by the major powers.
-The United States declined to join with France and the United Kingdom in this statement.
-Even though President John Tyler had verbally recognized Hawaiian independence, it was not until 1849 that the United States did formally.
+The United States declined to join France and the United Kingdom in this statement, even though President John Tyler had verbally recognized Hawaiian independence.
+In 1849 the United States formally recognized Hawaiian independence.

-November 28, Lā Kūʻokoʻa (Independence Day), became a national holiday to celebrate the recognition of Hawaiʻi's independence.
+November 28, Lā Kūʻokoʻa (Independence Day), became a Hawaiian national holiday to celebrate the recognition.
 The Hawaiian Kingdom entered into treaties with most major countries and established over 90 legations and consulates.

 Princes and chiefs who were eligible to be rulers

-In 1839, King Kamehameha III created the Chief's Children's School (Royal School) and selected of the 16 highest-ranking aliʻi to be eligible to rule and befitted them with the highest education and proper etiquette.
-They were required to board under the direction of Amos Starr Cooke and his wife.
-The princes and chiefs eligible to be rulers were: Moses Kekūāiwa, Alexander Liholiho, Lot Kamehameha, Victoria Kamāmalu, Emma Rooke, William Lunalilo, David Kalākaua, Lydia Kamakaʻeha, Bernice Pauahi, Elizabeth Kekaʻaniau, Jane Loeau, Abigail Maheha, Peter Young Kaeo, James Kaliokalani, John Pitt Kīnaʻu and Mary Paʻaʻāina, officially declared by King Kamehameha III in 1844.
+In 1839, King Kamehameha III created the Chief's Children's School (Royal School) and selected of the 16 highest-ranking aliʻi to be eligible to rule and gave them the highest education and proper etiquette.
+They were required to attend boarding school under the direction of Amos Starr Cooke and his wife.
+The eligible princes and chiefs: Moses Kekūāiwa, Alexander Liholiho, Lot Kamehameha, Victoria Kamāmalu, Emma Rooke, William Lunalilo, David Kalākaua, Lydia Kamakaʻeha, Bernice Pauahi, Elizabeth Kekaʻaniau, Jane Loeau, Abigail Maheha, Peter Young Kaeo, James Kaliokalani, John Pitt Kīnaʻu and Mary Paʻaʻāina, officially declared by King Kamehameha III in 1844.

 Territorial extent

-The Kingdom came about in 1795 in the aftermath of the Battle of Nuʻuanu with the conquest of Maui, Molokaʻi and Oʻahu.
-Kamehameha I had conquered Maui and Molokaʻi five years prior in the Battle of Kepaniwai, but they were abandoned when Kamehameha's Big Island possession was under threat and later reconquered by the aged King Kahekili II of Maui.
-His domain comprised six of the major islands of the Hawaiian chain, and with Kaumualiʻi's peaceful surrender, Kauaʻi and Niʻihau were added to his territories.
+The Kingdom formed in 1795.
+In the Battle of Nuʻuanu Kamehameha conquered Maui, Molokaʻi and Oʻahu.
+Kamehameha I had conquered Maui and Molokaʻi five years prior in the Battle of Kepaniwai.
+They were abandoned when the Big Island became at risk and later reconquered by the aged King Kahekili II of Maui.
+His domain then comprised six of the major islands of the Hawaiian chain.
+With Kaumualiʻi's peaceful surrender, Kauaʻi and Niʻihau joined the kingdom.
 Kamehameha II assumed de facto control of Kauaʻi and Niʻihau when he kidnapped Kaumualiʻi, ending his vassal rule over the islands.

-In 1822, Queen Kaʻahumanu and her husband King Kaumualiʻi traveled with Captain William Sumner to find Nīhoa, as her generation had only known the island through songs and myths.
-Later, King Kamehameha IV sailed there to officially annex the island.
+In 1822, Queen Kaʻahumanu and her husband King Kaumualiʻi traveled with Captain William Sumner to find Nīhoa, as her generation had only known of it through songs and myths.
+King Kamehameha IV later sailed there to officially annex the island.
 Kamehameha IV and Kalākaua would later claim other islands in the Hawaiian Archipelago, including Holoikauaua or Pearl and Hermes Atoll, Mokumanamana or Necker Island, Kauō or Laysan, Papa‘āpoho or Lisianski Island, Hōlanikū or Kure Atoll, Kauihelani or Midway Atoll, Kānemilohaʻi or French Frigate Shoals, Nalukākala or Maro Reef and Pūhāhonu or Gardner Pinnacles, as well as Palmyra Atoll, Johnston Atoll and Jarvis Island.
-Several of these islands had previously been claimed by the United States under the Guano Islands Act of 1856.
-The Stewart Islands, or Sikaiana Atoll, near the Solomon Islands, were ceded to Hawaiʻi in 1856 by its residents, but the cession was never formalized by the Hawaiian government.
+Several of these islands had been claimed by the United States under the Guano Islands Act of 1856.
+The Stewart Islands (Sikaiana Atoll) near the Solomon Islands, were ceded to Hawaiʻi in 1856 by its residents, but the cession was never formalized.